Dollar rises modestly on rate hike bets, European worries

 Analysts said news of a rise in the Swiss National Bank's foreign exchange reserves and statements from SNB Chairman Thomas Jordan that the franc was "significantly over-valued" weighed on the currency.

-"For the most part the SNB is still very much worried about Swiss (franc) weakness, and we had comments from Jordan suggesting that they were going to remain committed to keeping the currency weak," said Kathy Lien, managing director of BK Asset Management.
-"The U.S. dollar is trying to rise as well and that's contributing to the weakness in dollar/Swiss."
+"For the most part the SNB is still very much worried about Swiss (franc) weakness and we had comments from Jordan suggesting that they were going to remain committed to keeping the currency weak," said Kathy Lien, managing director of BK Asset Management.

-A back-and-forth performance for the Australian dollar after a meeting of the country's Reserve Bank grabbed some attention in a session marked by fairly tight trading ranges.
+A back-and-forth performance for the Australian dollar after a meeting of the country's Reserve Bank grabbed some attention in a session so far marked by fairly tight trading ranges.